tygrysek90/OpenRCT2-Tiger-Plugin-Template/README.md

 `npm run start-graphics`

 Will start a script to watch the `img` folder for changes and rebuilds storage of graphics encoded data on change.
-When opening the template folder in VS Code, this command is configured to be auto-run on folder open (you might be propmted to confirm on first time run)
+When opening the template folder in VS Code, this command is configured to be auto-run on folder open (you might be prompted to confirm on first time run)

 `npm start` or `npm run start`